 The Trans-Siberian Express on the all-ensuite Golden Eagle is THE biggest train ride in the world.
 This train has made a huge push to offer true luxury with a new Imperial Suite, with butler service, as well as Gold and Silver Class accommodations, all with en-suite bathroom.
 The train also has two dining cars and a lounge car.
-It plies the famous Trans-Siberian route between Moscow and Vladivostok, as well as special tours of the Silk Road, Russia's Arctic and the Crimea.
+It plies the famous Trans-Siberian route between Moscow and Vladivostok, as well as making special tours of the Silk Road, Russia's Arctic and the Crimea.

 New for 2014: The train's "Freedom of Choice" touring continues its expansion to include hiking around Lake Baikal, cooking classes in Irkutsk and walking tours of Yekaterinburg.

 Freedom of Choice touring appeals to two types: travelers who, for example, have already been to Moscow and don't want to tour the Kremlin for a second time; and people who'd simply like a range of activities from which to choose.